 In case, taxpayers fail to estimate their expected income correctly; they will have to account for it accordingly.
 For instance, if the taxpayer had paid an advance tax amount that turned out to be lower than the actual tax due, they will have to pay the penalty along with any applicable interest.

-Step 1 – Go to the I.T.
-Department’s online tax payment portal.
+Step 1 – Go to the e-filing portal of the I.T.
+Department of India.

 Those who are not comfortable with this online advance tax payment method may use the offline payment facility by submitting the challan at the I.T.
 Department authorized bank branches.